Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Meringandan West among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Meringandan West recorded around 45 residential properties granted approval per year over the past 5 financial years ending FY-25.
-This totals an estimated 229 homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Meringandan West recorded around 45 residential properties granted approval per year over the past 5 financial years, totalling an estimated 229 homes.
 As of FY-26, 17 approvals have been recorded.
-Between FY-21 and FY-25, an average of 1.3 people moved to the area for each dwelling built.
+Over these five years (FY-21 to FY-25), an average of 1.3 people moved to the area for each dwelling built, suggesting balanced supply and demand with stable market conditions.
+The average construction cost value of new homes is $469,000, slightly above the regional average, indicating a focus on quality developments.

-Population forecasts indicate Meringandan West will gain 350 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Population forecasts indicate Meringandan West will gain 358 residents by 2041, with current development rates comfortably meeting demand and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development